egorovv/gotools/git-pr/README.md

 # git-pr - Git pull request posting tool

-Automatically creates pull request adding all the members of your favorite team (`vcdp`) as reviewers without having to use Web UI.
+Automatically creates pull request adding all the members of your favorite team (`velocloud/dp`) as reviewers without having to use Web UI.

 By default all the team members will be added as both reviewers and watchers, during the PR submission the selections could be ajusted.